When you study Anatomy I and II at National University of Health

 schools may offer only one course in anatomy that covers the entire

-detailed courses in anatomy: Anatomy l, covering the
+but two highly detailed courses in anatomy: Anatomy l, covering the

 musculoskeletal systems, muscles, bones, nerves, blood vessels, and